gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 ## Conclusion

-The days of needing Nginx in front of all Go services are gone, but you still need to take a few more precautions on the open Internet, and probably want to upgrade to the shiny, new Go 1.8.
+The days of needing NGINX in front of all Go services are gone, but you still need to take a few precautions on the open Internet, and probably want to upgrade to the shiny, new Go 1.8.

 Happy serving!